CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 The GeForce RTX 2070 Super Gaming is a good performance card, and out of the box, you will get excellent quality performance.
 The RTX 2070 video card comes with dual HDB fans.
 The fans are offering high-performance cooling without creating noise.
 The hydrodynamic bearing fans optimize airflow and increase cooling.

 The  Real Boost Clock of RTX 2070 is 1770 MHz.
-If we talk about the memory details of this video card, then we come to know that its memory type is 8192 MB GDDR6.
+If we talk about the memory details of this most affordable video card, then we come to know that its memory type is 8192 MB GDDR6.
 The Cuda cores of this graphics card are 2560.
 It has a PCle 3.0 bus type, which is insane.
 The card memory bandwidth is 448 GB/s. the card is providing great performance with a 14000 Mhz memory clock.

 #### Specifications